ishraspberry/fun-programming-projects/honeycharm/readMe.md

 10. boop.pokemon - randomly pulls out icon of a pokemon with their name
 11. boop.touchGrass - uses OpenWeather API to show the temperature over next 7 days and give user the hottest day
-12. boop.pokemon - pokemon catching experience where the user has a 35% chance of seeing a pokemon in the wild grass and a 50% chance of capturing it.
+12. boop.pokemon - pokemon catching experience where the user has a 35% chance of seeing a pokemon in the wild grass and the chance of capturing it depends on how high the level of the pokemon is.
 The pokemon is then saved in a csv file in relation to the user.
 A user can have up to 15 pokemon at a time
 13. boop.pokepals - allows the user to see all the pokemon they have collected thus
 14. boop.battle - allows the user to battle another user with the pokemon they have in their respective storages.
-The win is determined off a coin toss at the moment, and the loser loses their pokemon
+The odds of winning is determined off how high each pokemons level is, and the loser loses their pokemon.
+The winner also levels up by one unless they are at level 100
 15. boop.steal - (boop.steal @discord_user pokemon) allows the discord user to steal a pokemon from a
 fellow user with a 10% success rate
+16. boop.release - allows user to release a pokemon from their storage